Longleat

 Longleat is a stately home about 7 km west of Warminster in Wiltshire, England.
 A leading and early example of the Elizabethan prodigy house, it is a Grade I listed building and the seat of the Marquesses of Bath.

 Longleat is set in 1000 acre of parkland landscaped by Capability Brown, along with 4000 acre of let farmland and 4000 acre of woodland, which includes a Center Parcs holiday village.
 It was the first stately home to open to the public, and the Longleat estate has the first safari park outside Africa and other attractions including a hedge maze.

 The house was built by Sir John Thynne and designed mainly by Robert Smythson, after Longleat Priory was destroyed by fire in 1567.
 It took 12 years to complete and is widely regarded as one of the finest examples of Elizabethan architecture in Britain.
-It continues to be the seat of the Thynn family, who have held the title of Marquess of Bath since 1789; the eighth and present Marquess is Ceawlin Thynn.
+It is the seat of the Thynn family, who have held the title of Marquess of Bath since 1789; the eighth and present Marquess is Ceawlin Thynn.